brettwilcox/brettwilcox/README.md

 * 📫 - How to reach me: brett@scorpion.io.
 * ⚡ - Fun fact: Did you know that [scorpions](https://en.wikipedia.org/wiki/Scorpion) can consume large amounts of food in one sitting?
 They have an efficient food storage organ and a very low metabolic rate, and a relatively `inactive lifestyle` .
 Just like me...
 * 🍵 - [Tea, Earl Grey, hot](https://en.wikipedia.org/wiki/ISO_3103).
 * 🍪 - Works extra hard when presented with cookies as a reward.
-My enjoyment of food is directly proportional to the effort I put in...

 ---